 We May Be Able to Help You Navigate the Appeals Process

-A Mobile workers’ compensation lawyer from the Morris Bart law firm may be able to help you navigate the appeals process or take other steps to pursue compensation.
-We may be able to gather evidence to prove your work-related injuries and show the insurance company that you qualify for benefits.
+A workers’ compensation attorney in Mobile may be able to help you navigate the appeals process or take other steps to pursue compensation.
+We can gather evidence to prove your work-related injuries and show the insurance company that you qualify for benefits.

-- Your employer not filing or incorrectly filing the proper reports and paperwork.
+- Your employer didn’t file the proper reports and paperwork

-- Your employer refusing to believe your injuries are the result of a workplace accident.
+- Your employer didn’t believe your injuries resulted from a workplace accident

-- The insurance carrier denying your claim for another reason.
+- The insurance carrier denying your claim for suspicions of fraud

-Types of Benefits Available Through Alabama Workers’ Compensation
+Types of Workers’ Compensation Claims Our Lawyers Handle

 Talk to a Member of Our Mobile Workers’ Compensation Team

 We know you may be stressed and frustrated because of your injuries, financial situation, and then a denial of your claim makes everything worse.
 Let the Morris Bart law firm review your case for free.
 We can manage all of the legal details in your case while you focus your time and energy on recovering from your injuries and getting your life back to normal.